BNB Smart Chain Migration Guide

 Last updated

-Across is expanding support to BNB Smart Chain, enabling seamless bridging assets between Ethereum Mainnet, other supported chains, and BNB Smart Chain.
+Across is expanding support to BNB Smart Chain, enabling seamless bridging between Ethereum Mainnet, other supported chains, and BNB Smart Chain.

 The migration is scheduled to go live in early May 2025.
 All integrators and relayers are encouraged to complete the necessary updates before the migration happens to prevent disruptions.

-The changes detailed in this guide are limited to updates within the API to support bridging assets to and from BNB Smart Chain.
+The changes detailed in this guide are limited to updates within the API to support bridging to and from BNB Smart Chain.
 This guide is aimed at Developers, Integrators, and Relayers using the Across API.
 Here are some details:

 Developers and Integrators: Updates to API responses, including a new field and optional query parameter behavior.